jalayrupera/KVstore/README.md

 # KVstore

-A Key-Value storage server using FastAPI, etcd and Kubernetes.
+A key-value storage server built with FastAPI, etcd, and Kubernetes.